Knowing how to recognize symptoms of a traumatic brain injury, or “TBI,” can help you get the immediate medical help you need.

 Exploring Your Options Following an Accident

 Following an accident involving a third party, deciding whether or not to take legal action is difficult.
-While filing a claim is not for everyone, some victims who experienced the signs of a traumatic brain injury are able to collect compensation for their losses.
+While filing a claim is not for everyone, some victims who experienced the signs of a traumatic brain injury can collect compensation for their losses.
 These might include reimbursement for legal fees, medical bills, lost wages, emotional suffering, and more.

 TBIs are more prevalent than you might expect in the United States.
-According to the Centers for Disease Control and Prevention (CDC), nearly 290,000 hospitalizations around the country were due to traumatic brain injuries in 2014 alone.
-The CDC also reported a similarly staggering figure, in that over 56,000 fatalities from traumatic brain injuries were reported during the same year.
+According to the Centers for Disease Control and Prevention (CDC), over 220,000 hospitalizations around the country were due to traumatic brain injuries in 2019.
+The CDC also reported a similarly staggering figure, in that over 65,000 fatalities from traumatic brain injuries were reported in 2020.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form